microsoft/datamations/R/README.md

 * [mod_pipeline.R](https://github.com/microsoft/datamations/blob/main/R/mod_pipeline.R) contains the module for constructing and displaying the tidyverse pipeline, generated from the inputs
 * [mod_datamation_sanddance.R](https://github.com/microsoft/datamations/blob/main/R/mod_datamation_sanddance.R) generates the actual datamation
 * [mod_data_tabs.R](https://github.com/microsoft/datamations/blob/main/R/mod_data_tabs.R) generates the tabs that show the data at each stage

+# Continuous Integration and testing

+Package testing and [R CMD Check](https://r-pkgs.org/r-cmd-check.html?q=check\(#check-checks) can be run interactively via `devtools::check()`.
+This runs a series of standardized checks for R packages including documentation, metadata, issues with the R code, dependencies, conventions, as well as any tests created by the [`testthat` framework](https://r-pkgs.org/tests.html), which live in [`tests/testthat`](https://github.com/microsoft/datamations/tree/main/tests/testthat).

+These checks and tests are also run in continuous integration via [GitHub Actions](https://github.com/microsoft/datamations/actions/workflows/check-standard.yaml) any time there is a pull request into the `main` branch.
+The [`check_standard.yml`](https://github.com/microsoft/datamations/blob/main/.github/workflows/check-standard.yaml) file dictates how the checks are run, from installing dependencies to running the checks and tests themselves.
+Rather than just running the tests on the developer's machine, these tests are run on [Linux, Mac, and Windows](https://github.com/microsoft/datamations/blob/main/.github/workflows/check-standard.yaml#L22), and on the [latest release of R as well as the development version](https://github.com/microsoft/datamations/blob/main/.github/workflows/check-standard.yaml#L26).